WindyCatHub/Journey-to-Data-Science/_posts/2021-02-26-Titanic-disaster.markdown

 ![]({{ site.baseurl }}/images/cabin_by_class.png)

 I decided to remove this column from the data.
-You can find how I filled the other columns with missing values in my Github profile. https://github.com/WindyCatHub/Journey-to-Data-Science/blob/main/Jupyter_Notebook__Titanic/Titanic%20(1).ipynb
+You can find how I filled the other columns with missing values in my Github profile [link to notebook](https://github.com/WindyCatHub/Journey-to-Data-Science/blob/main/Jupyter_Notebook__Titanic/Titanic%20(1).ipynb)

 ## Feature Engineering